‘Vanderpump Rules’ Stars Brittany Cartwright, Scheana Shay & Ariana Madix Flaunt Bikini Bodies In Mexico

 Ariana is to the right of the photo, sporting barely-there pink bikini that consists of a straight-cut top with thick straps that go over her shoulders.
 Like Scheana, Ariana, 33, is wearing little to no makeup on her face, having chosen to embrace a more natural look for the selfie.

-The post, which Brittany shared with her 1.1 million Instagram followers, racked up more than 22,000 likes and over 185 comments in just one hour of having been posted — at the time of this writing.
+The post, which Brittany shared with her 1.1 million Instagram followers, racked up more than 22,000 likes and over 185 comments in just one hour of having been posted.
 Users of the social media platform who are fans of the reality TV star and the show took to the comments section to praise their beauty and share their admiration for the women.

 “My favorite #VanderpumpRules ladies… Can’t wait to watch my absolute favorite show tonight.
 I’m so excited I got My pinot grigio on deck,” one user said.